Cleveland Workers' Compensation Attorney

 In addition to reporting the work-related injury, seeking prompt medical attention is also critical, even if the injury seems minor.
 Being treated soon after the injury will allow you to heal faster and dispute any argument by the BWC that your injury was not work-related.
 For non-emergency situations, some states give employers the right to choose the treating physician.
 In Ohio, you may choose your medical provider as long as they are a certified provider under the BWC.

-Next, you’ll want to consult with a lawyer who specializes in workers’ compensation cases in Cleveland, OH.
+Next, you’ll want to consult with a lawyer experienced handling workers’ compensation cases in Cleveland, Ohio.
 Even in a relatively uncomplicated situation, it’s always a good idea to consult with an experienced workers’ compensation lawyer like those at Joseph Law Group.
 Ask for a free consultation to discuss your case, find out whether you are eligible for workers’ compensation benefits, and learn about the process and pitfalls of filing a workers’ compensation claim.

 The state of Ohio handles a workers’ compensation case a bit differently than most other states.
 Rather than going through an employer and their insurer, injured Ohio workers must file their claims with the Ohio Bureau of Workers’ Compensation.
 The benefits you will receive depend on the severity of your injury and the amount of time it takes you to recover outside of work.
 These benefits should cover all medical expenses, including any past and future medical treatment required for your injuries.